Mohammadjamiu/tahugo_updated/content/signal-and-system/what-is-a-signal-and-its-types.md

 You can read more on what <a href="/signal-and-system/how-do-you-solve-energy-and-power-signals-problem/"> power and energy signals </a> are with some shortcut to help you know if a signal is a power or an energy signal.

-## causal, Anti-causal and Non-causal signal
+## Causal, Anti-causal and Non-causal signal

-**causal signal** is a signal that has zero value for all negative time.
+**Causal signal** is a signal that has zero value for all negative time.

 **Anti-causal signal** is the opposite of causal as it has zero value for all positive time.